Our Summer Camps in 2014

 Taking the usual, 45-minute long school lessons as a basis, during the 14 days of camping (in the case of a double session) our campers receive 50 lessons of tutoring, and they cover a complex curriculum specifically designed and compiled for their particular study group.
 Our camp offers an exceptionally intensive language course, which guarantees significant progress even in the case of the less assiduous students.

 We have brand new computers each summer.
-By the courtesy of Qwerty Computers, there will be 80 brand-new PCs with internet connection at the campers’ disposal: for IT students in the mornings and for anyone wishing to surf the net or play some computer games in the afternoon.
+There will be 80 brand-new PCs with internet connection at the campers’ disposal: for IT students in the mornings and for anyone wishing to surf the net or play some computer games in the afternoon.

 CAMP BUFFET CARD